jwpconsulting/projectify/frontend/src/messages/en/help/quota.md

 - You can invite and add up to 1 additional workspace user, for a total of 2 including yourself.
 - You can create up to 10 workspace boards
-- You can create up to 100 workspace board sections
+- You can create up to 100 sections
 - You can create up to 1000 tasks
 - You can create up to 1000 sub tasks
 - You can create up to 10 labels